If you’ve been in foster care, you’ve probably heard of a Transition to Independent Living Plan, or TILP.

 First, you meet with your social worker or probation officer and decide what goals you want to reach within the next 6 months.
-Think about what you need help with, the purpose of this is to give you the tools and information you need to be more independent.
-Your goals can be related to school, work or other things related to being more independent like driving or cooking.
+Your goals can be related to school, work or other things related to being more independent, like learning to drive or cook for yourself.

 What should my TILP cover?

 Your TILP is all about you.
 It should cover anything you feel like you need to build a life.
 That might include help with education, like finding a tutor, or financial aid for college.
 You might want to find your own apartment, and need help learning how to locate and apply for apartments.
 Your TILP can also be about important relationships in your life.
 If you want to reconnect with a parent, or get in touch with a sibling in foster care and spend time together, those goals may also be included in your TILP.